TweePower/twee-sugarcube-random-events/README.md

 # Random event for Twee/Sugarcube

-Random event on steroids for Twee+SugarCube with percent threshold, limitations, enable/disable, and many more
+Random event on steroids for Twee+SugarCube with percent threshold, groups, limitations, enable/disable, and many more

 ## Motivation

 I found that many projects on Twee+Sugarcube write random events using.

 - a set of conditions
-- flags to enable/disable random events
+- flags to turn random events on/off
 - flags and counters to limit the triggering of events at a certain point in time
-- and duplicate all that code if needed to trigger random events in other passages or by other conditions
+- and many duplicated codes if needed to trigger random events in other passages or by other conditions

 As a result, the code is complex, difficult to maintain, and has bugs due to numerous duplicates.